Squinkz/XMPInterpolator/README.md

 ### `extractXMPfromImages` (boolean)

-Set to `true` if your images embed metadata (e.g. DNG/GPR).
+Set to `True` if your images embed metadata (e.g. DNG/GPR).
 The script will extract XMP sidecars from image files.

 ---

 ### `imageExtension` (string)

 Image file extension used when extracting XMP, e.g. `"dng"`, `"gpr"`.
-Only required when `extractXMPfromImages` is `true`.
+Only required when `extractXMPfromImages` is `True`.

 ---